-On top of this, if one person leaves he may bring his friends with him.
-Of course, if someone does leave, the anger, frustration, disgust and hatred are directed towards them.
+If a person wants to leave and tries to bring his friends with him, the friendhsip is tested.
+The group typically wins with the person leaving alone and the 'friends' staying in the group.
+When someone does leave, the anger, frustration, disgust and hatred are directed towards him or her.
 (In these situations, anger and hatred are encouraged, of course!)
 A supposedly close bond between ' friends' can change in an instant if one person becomes a nonbeliever or a traitor!

 The group members sense of time changes radically.
 Cult control extends to how members consider the past, present and future.